Evan-Coleman/Weigh/README.md

 TODO:

 	Active
-		(SettingsPage) Save button messes things up, investigate (MainPage) Change UI with chart trackers for weight/time left (MainPage) Implement button for information & acompanying modal popup (MainPage) Implement In-App-Purchases for removal of ads & Button for it (General) Add google docs backend or way to backup (General) Add a way to know how on or off track you are to meet goal (General) Handle case of goal met (new goal, or show maintain caloric intake) (GraphPage) Add ability to click listview items (GraphPage) Add view for item details
+		(MainPage) Continue UI revamp, possibly change to BMI circular gague (SettingsPage) Save button messes things up, investigate (AddEntryPage) Spice up layout a little
+		(AddEntryPage) Remove Activity Level
+		(AddEntryPage) Add a stepper for weight and waist size (General) Handle case of goal met (new goal, or show maintain caloric intake) (MainPage) Implement button for information & acompanying modal popup (GraphPage) Spice up Listview
+		(GraphPage) Add ability to click listview items (GraphPage) Add view for item details
+		(MainPage) Implement In-App-Purchases for removal of ads & Button for it (General) Optimise for more screen DPIs
-		(GraphPage) Add area colors for bmi
+	    (General) Add google docs backend or way to backup (GraphPage) Add area colors for bmi

 	Done
-		~~Add Measurements for Waist, maybe more
+	(General) Add a way to know how on or off track you are to meet goal (MainPage) Change UI with chart trackers for weight/time left Add Measurements for Waist, maybe more
-		~~Add extensions for imperial/metric changes
+		Add extensions for imperial/metric changes
-		~~Find out maths to meet goal in timeline
+		Find out maths to meet goal in timeline
-		~~Add notes to entries
+		Add notes to entries
-		~~Add Labels to make it clear what you're editing ~~Disable Editing
+		Add Labels to make it clear what you're editing Disable Editing
-			~~Create Switch which enables/disables all editing
+			Create Switch which enables/disables all editing
-			~~Disable Editing Weight from Settings
+			Disable Editing Weight from Settings
-		~~Add messaging from SettingsPage to MainPage
+		Add messaging from SettingsPage to MainPage
-			~~Goal Weight/Date -> Main Page
+			Goal Weight/Date -> Main Page
-		~~Change entry placeholders based on imperial/metric
+		Change entry placeholders based on imperial/metric
 		~Add entry for goal weight, and timeline
-		~~Add change from last entry
+		Add change from last entry
-		~~Add day to listview
+		Add day to listview
-		~~Add Card styling
+		Add Card styling
-		~~Add goal weight & distance to it
+		Add goal weight & distance to it
-		~~Add current weight
+		Add current weight
-		~~Add time left to goal timeline
+		Add time left to goal timeline

 Sources: